Sunday, January 12, 2025

 Soon as I do, then I'll go from the start again"

-The saga of Paul Westerberg's solo music in the 21st century is... confusing ... confounding... maddening... revelatory ...pick your adjective.
-There's no easy way to chart Westerberg's artistic journey over the last three decades, especially since by 2007 he had ditched what was then the conventional way of releasing music - apparently for good.
-According to word from his manager a few years ago, Paul seems to have now left the biz altogether, seemingly finalizing a career detachment whose seeds were planted almost 20 years ago.
+The saga of Paul Westerberg's artistic journey in the 21st century is... confusing ... confounding... maddening... revelatory ...pick your adjective.
+There's no easy way to assess his musical output over the last three decades, especially since by 2007 Westerberg had mostly ditched what was then the conventional way of releasing music - apparently for good.
+According to word from his manager a few years ago, Paul is now "retired," evidently finalizing a career detachment whose seeds were planted almost 20 years ago.

-Four years after the release of Westerberg's third solo album, Suicaine Gratifaction in 1998, the new century started out in fairly conventional albeit accelerated fashion for Westerberg, with a flurry of 5+ albums worth of material being released in less than 3 years.
-Stereo and Mono came first in 2002 - both loved by fans and considered by many to represent high water marks in Westerberg's work post-Suicaine.
-Mono was initially included as a bonus disc in the first pressings of Stereo and later was released by itself.
-Mono reprised the "Grandpa Boy" moniker for the first time since a pair of obscure releases in 1997: a 2 song single and a 5 song EP that introduced the world to yet another classic Westerberg nom de plume, Winthrope Marion Purvical V, and, in retrospect, presaged his shenanigans in the next century (see Grandpa Boy discography below).
+The period right after the release of Westerberg's third solo album, Suicaine Gratifaction, in 1998 was devoid of much notable professional activity.
+The new century started out in fairly conventional albeit accelerated fashion for Westerberg, with a flurry of 5+ albums worth of material being released, mostly on CD, in less than 3 years.
+Stereo and Mono came first in 2002 - both loved by fans and considered by many to represent high water marks in Westerberg's post-Suicaine era.
+Mono was initially included as a bonus disc in the first pressings of Stereo and later was released as a standalone CD.
+Mono reprised the "Grandpa Boy" moniker for the first time since a pair of obscure releases in 1997: a 2 song single and a 5 song EP that introduced the world to an oddly named alter ego and yet another classic Westerberg nom de plume, Winthrope Marion Purvical V, and, in retrospect, presaged his shenanigans in the next century (see Grandpa Boy discography below).

-2003 saw a Grandpa Boy follow up, the cover heavy Dead Man Shake (released on Fat Possum / Epitaph; the CD contained 2 more tracks than the LP) and the underrated, fascinating Come Feel Me Tremble, issued both as a standalone CD and an accompanying DVD documentary with an abundance of additional material (see chart below).
-The CFMT documentary contains both "studio" and live recordings from a long solo tour Westerberg did in early 2002.
+2003 saw a Grandpa Boy follow up, the cover heavy Dead Man Shake and the underrated, fascinating Come Feel Me Tremble, issued both as a standalone CD and an accompanying DVD documentary with an abundance of additional material (see chart below).
+The CFMT documentary contains both studio and live recordings from a long solo tour Westerberg did in early 2002.
 As he told an interviewer at the time, "I kind of used the whole movie thing as an excuse to put out another record without having to get off my ass and tour again."

-Two years after Folker, 8 original Westerberg compositions, with Tommy Stinson contributing bass and backing vocals to 2 tracks, were released on the soundtrack album to Open Season (Lost Highway, 2006), an animated comedy (a now rare 10 inch vinyl mini album was also released featuring 5 of Westerberg's soundtrack songs from the CD + 2 tracks unique to this release: an alternate version of 1 song and a "Replacements version" of a non PW song originally performed by Deathray on the soundtrack).
+Two years after Folker, 8 original Westerberg compositions, with Tommy Stinson contributing bass and backing vocals to 2 tracks, were released on the soundtrack album to Open Season, an animated comedy.

 Then Paul seemingly pulled the plug connecting him to what we know as the "music industry."